 Native ads with video look and feel like natural content and display among content that’s relevant to your target audience.
 Native ads behave consistently with the native user experience and function just like natural content.

 Native Video Ad Experience¶

-Native & Search prioritizes a video experience that doesn’t interrupt the user with advertising.
+Native Ad Platform prioritizes a video experience that doesn’t interrupt the user with advertising.
 There is a greater opportunity to blend in to the experience and provide value through blended content.